 - Rearrange the navigation menu to show the most important pages on your site

 …you get the idea.
-Every important thing that needs to be addressed on your site is fairly simple to tweak (though it may take you a few minutes to figure out where and how to make these changes).
+Every important thing that needs to be addressed on your site is fairly simple to tweak (though it may take a few minutes to figure out where and how to make these changes).

 Whether you’re a house flipper, property manager, wholesaler, realtor, or land investor – we ALL have a fundamental need (whether we realize it or not) for a well-organized, highly functional, good-looking online space that serves our business well.

 The Carrot system can be used for a single website or multiple websites, depending on your needs.
-In any case, they seem to care a lot about getting real results and generating legitimate leads with this online platform – so if you need this kind of functionality in your business, it may be worth giving them a try.
+In any case, they seem to care a lot about getting real results and generating legitimate leads with this online platform – so if you need this kind of functionality in your business, it may be worth a try.

 Here are a few of the features you can expect with a Carrot website: